 3. Procedure for requesting a deferred examination

-a) Requests to defer exams under 2(b) as outlined above must be made to Accessibility Services in the Dean of Students Office as soon as the student is aware of a potential scheduling problem, no later than two weeks prior to the first scheduled exam, except in emergencies that arise closer to the date of the exam.
+a) Requests to defer exams under 2(b) as outlined above must be made to Student Support Services in the Dean of Students Office as soon as the student is aware of a potential scheduling problem, no later than two weeks prior to the first scheduled exam, except in emergencies that arise closer to the date of the exam.

 b) In order to protect the security of the exam, individual exams are never moved to an earlier date; rescheduling is made to the earliest time possible after the exam was scheduled to take place.
 Exams will not be deferred beyond the exam period except under extraordinary circumstances as deemed appropriate by the Dean of Students Office.